GRAVITATION

 GENERAL RELATIVITY – LIGHT DEFLECTION ACCORDING TO SCHWARZSCHILD

-Assuming that the gravitational field is spherically symmetrical, and applying the Schwarzschild’s metric (see its limits in the conclusion), the orbit of the photon remains in a plane (\(\theta=\) const), and the scalar product of the elementary displacement \((cdt, dr, d\theta, d\varphi)\) can be written with \(d\theta=0\):
+Assuming that the gravitational field is spherically symmetrical, and applying the Schwarzschild metric (see its limits in the conclusion), the photon orbit remains in a plane (\(\theta=\) const), and the scalar product of the elementary displacement \((cdt, dr, d\theta, d\varphi)\) can be written with \(d\theta=0\):

 \(-\left(1-\frac{R_s}{r}\right)c^2dt^2+\left(\frac{1}{1-\frac{R_s}{r}}\right)dr^2+r^2d\varphi^2 = 0\)3.